Past Event: 2/19/2026

 About the International Law Committee (ILC)

-The ILC is excited to invite you to our event.
 For more than 28 years, French interns have come to Philadelphia to undertake a 6-month internship.
 As part of this program, it has become a tradition for them to finish their visit by presenting about a matter of interest of French and European Law.